Plymouth Valiant: Third generation (1967–1973)

 For 1970, the Valiant was carried over with detail changes, including a new black plastic grille sculptured differently from 1969's metal item.
 The central portion protruded flush with the forward edge of the hood, while the remainder of the grille was set back from the front plane.
 The two-door sedan was dropped, replaced by the new Duster coupe (see below).
 For all except export Valiants, the base 170 engine was replaced by a new 198 cuin version of the slant-six.
 The 198 gave better performance than the 170, and was less costly to make, since it used the same cylinder block as the 225.
 The Valiant was virtually unchanged for 1971; small revisions included removal of the center grille emblem and a new kind of finish treatment on the grille surround.
 It now had a blacked-out look instead of the previous argent silver treatment.
 For the 1970 and 1971 models, exterior and interior trim were slightly revised, and there were engineering changes for better driveability, improved soundproofing and decreased emissions, the latter in compliance with regulations mandated by the newly created Environmental Protection Agency (EPA) implementing new devices such as an EGR valve and an activated charcoal evaporative emissions system.
 The 1971 Valiant eventually set sales records with 256,930 calendar year deliveries, so there was little motivation to change it for 1972.
 Only details of the taillights and grille were altered for the 1972 Valiants.
 New surface-mount sidemarker lamp-reflector units replaced the more costly previous flush-mount items.

 Beginning in 1971, a badge-engineered version of the 111 in wheelbase Dodge Dart Swinger called the "Valiant Scamp" was offered.
 This used the Dart Swinger two-door hardtop body shell with Valiant front sheet metal and dual taillamps carried over from the 1970 Dodge Dart.

-1972 saw the Valiant's best sales ever, with 330,373 sold.
+The year 1972 saw the Valiant's best sales ever, with 330,373 sold.

 For 1973, the vent wing windows were deleted from the Scamp, and all models were given a new grille and front bumpers able to withstand damage at a 5 mph impact, as well as steel beams inside the doors to protect vehicle occupants in side-impact collisions as mandated by NHTSA.
 The door beams, the new bumpers and their impact-absorbing mounts, a rubber-booted telescoping system attached to the car's structure, added mass to the Valiant.
 At the same time, engines were being progressively detuned to comply with increasingly stringent emissions regulations.
 Performance and economy suffered as a result.

 Through the early 1970s, the Valiant took more than 40% of Plymouth's total sales volume.
 These models also had considerable success in foreign markets.
-Worldwide, Chrysler affiliates and subsidiaries sold American- or Canadian-made Valiants from complete knock down kits, as well as locally designed and engineered Valiants and Valiant-based vehicles incorporating a mix of North American and local design and components.
+Worldwide, Chrysler affiliates and subsidiaries sold American- or Canadian-made Valiants from complete knock down kits.